About the Sphere of Protection Ritual

-First visualization: Druid becomes aware of the six powers already invoked, in the six directions surrounding him/her.
+First visualization: Druid becomes aware of the six powers already invoked, in the six directions surrounding them.

 Auditory: “By the six powers here invoked and here present, and by the grand word by which the worlds were made — AWEN (chanting this word Ah-Oh-En, stretching out the vowels) — I invoke Spirit Within.
-May a ray of the lunar current bless and protect this Grove, and further its work.
+May a ray of the lunar current bless and protect [me, this grove, etc].
 (If there is an altar, touch it with your right hand.)
-May it establish a sphere of protection around this Grove and all within it.”
+May it establish a sphere of protection around [me/this grove] and all within it.”

 Creating the Sphere of Light